The forms below are necessary for select club tryouts.

 Player Medical Release forms are now the sole responsibility of the clubs to maintain, in the event of emergency during a USAV or Region sanctioned event such as practice and competition.
 Notaries may be required by medical staff of different states to begin treatment, and may not be required for local competition.
 Templates for both notarized and non-notarized forms are below.

 Parent and Fan behavior at tournaments has become more prevalent and highlighted due to the news, social media, and cell phone video.
 According to athletes, coaches, officials, and other parents - parents are becoming the #1 reason for attrition among young athletes.
 The region has a standard code of conduct for parents.
-USAV has a standard code of conduct for Fans.
+USAV has a standard code of conduct for Fans, coaches, players, and staff.
 Clubs are encouraged to develop their own more stringent guidelines.